 During the Spring months Martha planted the following plants for the first time in the Garden.
 Many are not native.

-IN the Friends’ Newsletter (Vol. 1 No. 3, July 1953), Editor Martha Crone wrote about Snowball Bush, the Ruby Throated Hummingbird which returned to the Garden this year on May 15th, poison sumac, the Showy lady’s-slipper, ferns, the nighthawk, and the number of wild orchids found in Minnesota.
+In the Summer Newsletter (Vol. 1 No. 3, July 1953), Martha Crone wrote about Snowball Bush, the Ruby Throated Hummingbird which returned to the Garden this year on May 15th, poison sumac, the Showy lady’s-slipper, ferns, the nighthawk, and the number of wild orchids found in Minnesota.

 Of Summer she wrote: